Fikuspikus1/hello-world/README.md

 # hello-world
-writeы in the console hello world
+writes in the console hello world